piotr-kalanski/service-initializer/README.md

 ## Introduction

-Tool for initializing new service (e.g. REST API, batch job).
+Service Initializer is tool to initialize new service (e.g. REST API, batch job, data pipeline).

+You can use Service Initializer to create standard workflows for initializing new services in your organization using multiple builtin tasks and/or your custom tasks.

 [![License](http://img.shields.io/:license-Apache%202-red.svg)](http://www.apache.org/licenses/LICENSE-2.0.txt)
 [![CI status](https://github.com/piotr-kalanski/service-initializer/workflows/CI%20workflow/badge.svg)](https://github.com/piotr-kalanski/service-initializer/actions)